MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-personalize-sound-notifications.md

 ## Introduction

 You can personalize sound notification settings for incoming conversation requests using the personalization menu available on the application tab panel.
-The option to personalize is available only when sound notifications are enabled by your administrator.
 The sound notifications are available across all channels and can also be set for messages for ongoing conversations.

+## Prerequisites

+- You can personalize the sound notifications only when your administrator has enabled the corresponding setting.
+- Your browser should allow sounds to be played.
+In Microsoft Edge, sound is allowed by default.
+However, if for some reason, sound settings are turned off, you can enable them by going to the [media autoplay](edge://settings/content/mediaAutoplay) setting in Microsoft Edge.
+For information on how to enable sound notifications for other browsers, see the browser-specific documentation.

 ## Personalize sound notifications